-- ◆ Printed transcripts will not be accepted by test proctor.
-However, you may printa hard copy for your proofreading purposes only. - ◆ Test materials must be submitted on a flash drive in one of the formats listed above.
+- Printed transcripts will not be accepted by test proctor.
+However, you may print a hard copy for your proofreading purposes only and must be turned in with all testing materials. - Test materials must be turned in on a flash drive in one of the formats listed above.
 SD cards and compact flash cards are not allowable media.
-Only flash drives will be accepted, and all test materials submitted in other formats or on other media will be disqualified. - All segments must be supported by a submitted audio file or machine shorthand notes.
-Any test segment not supported by a complete audio file or machine shorthand notes will be disqualified. - When all test segments are completed, any and all materials used during testing must be submitted to the test proctor.
-These materials include, but are not limited to: paper transcripts used for proofing, media containing test transcript(s), media containing audio file(s), media containing machine shorthand notes, scratch paper, and/or notes created during the test.
+Only flash drives will be accepted, and all test materials submitted in other formats or on other media will be disqualified.

+When all test segments are completed, all materials used during testing must be turned in to the test proctor.
+These materials include, but are not limited to: paper transcripts used for proofing, media containing test transcripts(s), media containing audio file(s), media containing machine shorthand notes, scratch paper, and/or notes created during the test.